-The patient summary is a highly utilized page of a medical chart.
+The patient summary is a highly utilized page of a patient’s medical chart.
 It aggregates current and historical clinical patient data.
 It provides a central location to add, review, and edit clinical information such as: medications, diagnoses, social history, and allergies.
 This patient summary redesign project was a 2 year endeavor lead by the design team.
 As lead designer, my role was to research and design a solution that addresses user feedback and improves usability of the patient summary.
 I collaborated with user research, design, engineers, and product management.
-This feature is ongoing and has not been built or released.
+This feature has been released 9/2018.

 The patient summary functions as a face sheet of the patient's current and historical data along with interaction with a practice.
 How can we apply a consistent design system to improve readability and usability of this information rich page?
 How can we create flexibility with the design that accommodates different types of practices?